openvinotoolkit/npu_plugin/src/vpux_compiler/docs/sw_layer_enabling.md

 # GraphFile-schema
 GraphFile-schema is a common layer between compiler and runtime.
 It is a tool for serializing data to the blob.

 Before lowering to the VPUIP dialect, make sure that graphFile-schema repository has your operation included.
-For debugging purposes, you can checkout VPUX-plugin schema to the custom branch with the new operation added.
+For debugging purposes, you can checkout NPU-plugin schema to the custom branch with the new operation added.

 ```bash
 cd thirdparty/graphFile-schema